dfed/swift-async-queue/README.md

 ### Executing asynchronous tasks in FIFO order

 Use a `FIFOQueue` to execute asynchronous tasks enqueued from a nonisolated context in FIFO order.
 Tasks sent to one of these queues are guaranteed to begin _and end_ executing in the order in which they are enqueued.
-A `FIFOQueue` executes tasks in a similar manner to a `DispatchQueue`: enqueued tasks executes atomically, and a `FIFOQueue` task will deadlock the queue if it awaits results from the queue on which it is executing.
+A `FIFOQueue` executes tasks in a similar manner to a `DispatchQueue`: enqueued tasks executes atomically, and the program will deadlock if a task executing on a `FIFOQueue` awaits results from the queue on which it is executing.

 A `FIFOQueue` can easily execute asynchronous tasks from a nonisolated context in FIFO order:
 ```swift